Serving Fort Collins, CO

 How much can Fort Collins homeowners get?

-Based on a median home value of $500,000 in the Fort Collins area, a typical HECM borrower at current rates might access:
+Based on a median home value of $500,000 in the Fort Collins area, a typical HECM borrower at current rates might access, after typical closing costs:

 Age 65